 It’s your face.
 Trust it to a specialist.

 What can I expect with upper eyelid surgery?

 One aspect of upper eyelid surgery, or upper blepharoplasty, that is very attractive is that the procedure is very tolerable for patients.
-In most cases I perform a blepharoplasty in the procedure room in my office.
+In most cases Dr. Leong performs a blepharoplasty in the procedure room in his office.
 Upper blepharoplasty can be performed very easily under local anesthesia with a modest amount of oral sedation.
-The procedure can be completed in less than an hour and isn’t a big imposition on the patient’s life.
+The procedure can be completed in less than an hour and isn’t a major imposition on the patient’s life.

 No one wants to feel rushed or hurried during a consultation.
 We allow ample time for all questions to be answered, pictures to be reviewed and goals to be thoroughly discussed.
 We encourage all patients to take their time when deciding to move forward with surgery.
 It should not be a rushed process.
 Patients can come back for more than one discussion in order to feel comfortable and well informed before proceeding with surgery.

-Who is a good candidate for Blepharoplasty surgery?
+Who is a good candidate for blepharoplasty surgery?

 A man or woman with excessive skin and/or fat in the tear trough area or upper eyelids who understands the limits of surgery and has achievable expectations can be a good candidate for blepharoplasty surgery.
 In order to minimize possible complications, it is important that the patient not have any current eye conditions.
 Most patients who undergo blepharoplasty surgery are over the age of forty, but younger patients may also benefit from eyelid surgery.

 How long do the results of a lower and upper blepharoplasty procedure last?